vmeng/testgitsubmodules/README.md

 Test the submodules, when we have code need share with other project.
+This is a sub modules project.
+Test commit in master project